kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

     docker kill $(docker ps --filter "name=${CONTAINER_NAME}" -q) fi
 {% endhighlight %}
-Container is killed if developer wanted to run all the tests (no path passed so `$1` is empty).
+Container is killed only if developer wanted to run all the tests (no path passed so `$1` is empty).
 If there was a path passed then I don't want to kill the container as I will probably run it one more time and I want to save time.
 Container will be killed when you switch off computer because of `--rm` flag used at starting a container.

 ## Final thoughts